Primary Health Care Strengthening Program (PHC)

 Primary Health Care Strengthening through more effective public policies, evidence-based decision-making, and influence over public opinion, electoral agendas and legislative activity.

-Municipal Law No. 19,014, of December 16, 2022, institutionalized Recife Monitora as a program that evaluates public health facilities offering essential services through assessment cycles conducted every four months.
+Municipal Law No. 19,014 of December 16, 2022 institutionalized Recife Monitora as a program that evaluates public health facilities offering essential services through evaluation cycles conducted every 4 months.